abaddonGIT/WoolDebuger/README.md

 # WoolDebuger
-Visualization debug information from the server using JSONEditor.
+Visualization debug information from the server using JSONEditor and sockjs.
+The application establishes a connection with a Web socket on which receives information from the server for presentation.